 11. Chunky Box Rope Twists

-These are classical two-strand twists, that also look like ropes, which is the reason which two-strand twists are also known as rope twists.
-You may need to practice a few times to get this polished look or go to a natural hairstylist to get this hairstyle.
+These are classical two-strand twists that also look like ropes, which is the reason why two-strand twists are also known as rope twists.
+You may need to practice a few times to get this polished look or go to a natural hair stylist to get this hairstyle.
 You can add some Marley hair to get this full look.

 12. Side Sweep Flat Twists with Two-Strand Twist

 This is another beautiful hairstyle by @gameoffros that was done on 4c hair that has been left to dry, while in a stretched state.
 You can twist with a super thick or oil-based twisting cream like Oyin Handmade Pomade.

 13. Two-Strand Twists with Flat Twists

 If you have short hair or medium length hair, you can make your two-strand twists more elegant by adding flat twists or cornrows at the front.
 This way, you can turn a casual hairstyle into a professional and elegant hairstyle that can be worn to the office or an event.